SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - terraform.tfvars
 - Environment variable.
 - Write a terraform code, if mongodb then t3.small (or) t2.micro using condition ?
-- Create instances & route53 records using Count_based loop & For_each loop ?
+- Create instances and route53 records using Count_based loop and For_each loop ?
-- Count_based is to iterate list & For_each is to iterate maps.
+- Count_based is to iterate list and For_each is to iterate maps.
-- What is function in terraform & what is length function here ?
+- What is function in terraform and what is length function here ?
 We cannot create our own functions, we have to use terraform inbuilt functions only.
-- Why output block is used in terraform & what is the syntax of output ?
+- Why output block is used in terraform and why it is useful ? what is the syntax of output ?
 - Go through the output block in count folder VS ?

 ### Session-27
-- What is locals in terraform & what is the syntax of the locals ?
+- What is locals in terraform and syntax of the locals ?
 How to call a local ?
-- What is Data-sources in terraform & why it is used ?
-For example if you want AMI, then "terraform query ami" in google search.
-- Can we query data from the existing resources also apart from the providers ?
-YES!
+- What is Data-sources in terraform and why it is used ?
+For example if you want AMI then 'terraform query ami' in google search.
+Here data-source is used to query the data dynamically from the providers aswel as from the existing resources also.
 - Types of loops ?
 Count_based, For_each, Dynamic_loop
-- What is Dynamic_loop & where it is useful ?
+- What is Dynamic_loop and where it is useful ?
-- What is Terraform State (State & Remote state) ?
+- What is Terraform State (State and Remote state) ?
-- What is Declarative state & Desired state ?
+- What is Declarative state and Desired state ?
-- What is Current state in terraform & where it will be stored ?
+- What is Current state in terraform and where it will be stored ?
 Terraform.tfstate
 - When Desired state == Current state, then terraform will not take any action.
 - When Desired state =//= Current state, then terraform will create.
 - Why the terraform will create lock file while terraform is working on it ?
-- Explain the concept of local state using example of 2 persons are working on same repo ?
+- Explain the concept of local state using example of when 2 persons are working on same repo ?
 - What errors these persons will face, if they are working on same repo ?
-- So terraform will compare my state & devops person state.
-If both are running terraform apply, here duplicates may come & some may get error as already exists.
+- So terraform will compare my state and devops person state.
+If both are running terraform apply, here duplicates may come and some may get error as already exist.
-- So for this issue we have a central state file to check wether the infra already exists or not ?
+- So for this issue we have a central state file to check wether the infra already exist or not ?
 That is remote state (S3 bucket).
 - Terraform.tfstate is a crucial file, should not delete.
 - What are the two disadvantages in local state ?
-For that only we have a remote state S3.
+Collaboration environment and Security
-- So create S3 bucket & lock that bucket using dynamodb table ?
+- So create S3 bucket and lock that bucket using dynamodb table ?
-- What are the different remote states we have & why we use only "terraform s3 remote state"
+- What are the different remote states we have and why we use only 'terraform s3 remote state'
 - Where to keep this remote state in terraform code ?
 Another name of remote state is Backend.
 - If we write more lines of script we say configuration is increasing.
 - S3 buckets are chargeable in aws, so delete after practice.
-- Use different key names in s3 bucket like in the previous you have used different key "foreach" you can use as per your wish but not with the same key names because it will merge all.
+- Use different key names in s3 bucket like in the previous you have used different key 'foreach' you can use as per your wish but not with the same key names because it will merge all.
 - Interview question ?
 We are using S3 bucket with Dynamodb locking, here local state will not work because it will create duplicates and errors, security will not be there inside the local.
-So thats why we have to keep it safely in the remote storage like S3 bucket, it will provide better collaboration among the team members and errors free.
+So we have to keep it safely in the remote storage like S3 bucket, it will provide better collaboration among the team members and also security.

 ### Session-28
 - How to create multiple environments with terraform in 3 ways ?
 Using same code but with different